cschorn01/2.4GHz_Lora_for_rp2040_with_FreeRTOS/README.md

 This project is a template to begin a project with a Raspberry Pi Pico, and Lora Modem, for easily adding sensors, or displays.
 Then you can create your own long range wireless [Internet of Things](https://en.wikipedia.org/wiki/Internet_of_things) network.

 When adding sensors, create a new task for handling each one.
-With a new task handling new hardware there must be communication between tasks.
-Thats where [FreeRTOS Task Notifications](https://www.freertos.org/RTOS-task-notifications.html) come in.
+With a new task handling new hardware there must be communication between tasks, which is where [FreeRTOS Task Notifications](https://www.freertos.org/RTOS-task-notifications.html) come in.

 In the new task instantiate an 8 bit pointer to store data for sending over SPI: